-The Company is steadfast in undertaking business in an honest and open manner.
+The Company adheres to operate the business with honesty and openness.
 All internal and external communications must be accurate, impartial and straightforward, through channels appropriate to the situation.
 Communication and publication, either internally or externally, in verbal or written form, of statement with false, distorted, malicious or defamatory content directed to any person or group of persons are prohibited.
-Communications must be courteous in tone and language at all times, and never tarnish the Company’s image or reputation.
+Communications must be courteous in tone and languages at all times, and never tarnish the Company’s image or reputation.

-Employees are prohibited from trading the Company’s securities while they are, as a result of being an employee, having knowledge of the Company’s inside information not yet made public.
+Employees are prohibited from trading the Company’s securities while they are being an employee, having knowledge of information that has not been released to the public.
 They are also prohibited from advising other persons to trade the Company’s securities that they are having knowledge of its inside information.

 The Company is committed to provide a work environment conductive to efficiency and free from any kind of harassment.
-Upon receiving reports of any incidents or behaviors against this Code, the Company shall pursue a serious investigation and, if they are proved true, shall take due disciplinary action.
-Forms of harassment include:-
+Upon receiving reports of any incidents or behaviors against this Code of Conduct, the Company shall pursue a serious investigation and, if they are proved true, shall take due disciplinary action.
+Forms of harassment include:

 - 7.1 Verbal harassment, such as distortion, slander or defamation;